Skip to main content

 Face to face delivery will include activities such as:

-• Classroom, which focusses on essential knowledge to enhance practical understanding
+• Video Conferencing, which focusses on essential knowledge to enhance practical understanding

 Not all units and study modes are offered at all campuses.
 Please check with your local campus.